HL7/US-Core/source/pages/all-meds.md

 The FHIR specification defines 5 FHIR pharmacy resources concerned with the ordering, dispensing, administration and recording of medications.
 Note that as stated above, this IG uses *only* Medication and MedicationRequest to access a patient's medications:

-- [Medication]({{ site.data.fhir.path }}medication.html):  Represents the medication itself
+- [Medication]:  Represents the medication itself
-- [MedicationRequest]({{ site.data.fhir.path }}medicationrequest.html): Represents an authorization to dispense and administer a medication (aka prescription or order).
+- [MedicationRequest]: Represents an authorization to dispense and administer a medication (aka prescription or order).
-- [MedicationDispense]({{ site.data.fhir.path }}medicationdispense.html): Represents a response to a prescription - provision of a supply of a medication. **Not used for accessing a patient's medications**
+- [MedicationDispense]: Represents a response to a prescription - provision of a supply of a medication. **Not used for accessing a patient's medications**
-- [MedicationAdministration]({{ site.data.fhir.path }}medicationadministration.html): Represents the consumption or administration of a medication. **Not used for accessing a patient's medications**
+- [MedicationAdministration]: Represents the consumption or administration of a medication. **Not used for accessing a patient's medications**
-- [MedicationStatement]({{ site.data.fhir.path }}MedicationStatement.html): Represents the record for past present and future medications use. **Not used for accessing a patient's medications**
+- [MedicationStatement]: Represents the record for past present and future medications use. **Not used for accessing a patient's medications**

 Details about each resource can be found in the FHIR specification.
-A general discussion regarding the interaction between these resources is described in the FHIR [Medications Module]({{ site.data.fhir.path }}medications-module.html) and the [Guide to Resources]({{ site.data.fhir.path }}resourceguide.html) Sections.
+A general discussion regarding the interaction between these resources is described in the FHIR [Medications Module] and the [Guide to Resources] Sections.

 #### Relationships Between the Pharmacy FHIR Resources
 {:.no_toc}